anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #asd title="JWS structure for the agent-sigend-data member in General JWS Serialization syntax" artwork-align="left"}

-TODO: ietf-voucher-request:agent-signed-data is only defined as binary in YANG!
-No definition of the fields! /* "ietf-voucher-request:agent-signed-data" element (defined in {{I-D.ietf-anima-rfc8366bis}}): */

-The asData MUST be UTF-8 encoded to become the octet-based JWS Payload defined in {{!RFC7515}}.
+The asdfields MUST be UTF-8 encoded to become the octet-based JWS Payload defined in {{!RFC7515}}.
 The JWS Payload is further base64url-encoded to become the string value of the `payload` member as described in {{Section 3.2 of RFC7515}}.

-The following CDDL {{!RFC8610}} explains the asData structure.
+The following CDDL {{!RFC8610}} explains the BRSKI-PRM Agent Signed Data structure.

 ~~~~
 <CODE BEGINS>
-asData = {
+prmasd = {
     "created": tdate,
-    "serial-number": string
+    "serial-number": text
   }
 <CODE ENDS>
 ~~~~
-{: #asData_CDDL-def title='CDDL for asData' artwork-align="left"}
+{: #prmasd_CDDL-def title='CDDL for BRSKI-PRM Agent Signed Data' artwork-align="left"}

-The asData MUST be a JSON object with two members (see {{asd_payload}} for an example):
+The fields contained in the `prmasd` are:

-* `created-on`: creation date and time in yang:date-and-time format
+* `created-on`: creation date and time as standard date/time string as defined in {{!RFC3339}}

 * `serial-number`: product-serial-number in the X520SerialNumber field of the IDevID certificate of the pledge as string as defined in {{Section 2.3.1 of !RFC8995}}

+{{prmasd_payload}} below shows an example for unsigned BRSKI-PRM Agent Signed Data in JSON syntax.
 ~~~~
 {
   "created-on": "2021-04-16T00:00:01.000Z",
   "serial-number": "callee4711"
 }
 ~~~~
-{: #asd_payload title="Data example for asData" artwork-align="left"}
+{: #prmasd_payload title="Data example for prmasd" artwork-align="left"}

 The JWS Protected Header of the `agent-signed-data` JWS structure MUST contain the following parameters (see {{asd_header}} for an example):